theurs/freegooglebard/README.md

 **/tts** - This command allows you to say text with google voice.

+**/trans** - This command allows you to translate text with google translate.

 **/lang** - This command allows you to change the language that Free Google Bard uses.
 This is useful if you do not speak English or if you want Free Google Bard to use a different language to communicate with you.

 **/removeme** - This command allows you to remove your record (token etc) from Free Google Bard.